hightechu/hightechu-discord-bot/GETTING_STARTED.md

 You will be able to deploy your Discord Bot locally.
 This is helpful for testing that your code works before adding it to the GitHub Repository.
 You always want to make sure your code works as intended before merging to the `main` branch.

+Note: You will need your `.env` file correctly configured with the configuration variables to deploy locally.

 Step 1: Start the server.

 ```bash